 The fourth year consists of twelve four-week periods beginning in April/May following the completion of required clerkships.
-The curriculum for this year consists of electives and acting internships selected by students as well as one required capstone course, March Into Residency.
+The curriculum for this year consists of electives and acting internships selected by students as well as one required capstone course, Transition Into Residency.
 In order to graduate, students must complete at least 25 elective credit hours, including credits in both the basic and clinical sciences.
 For more additional information on the course selection procedures and policies by graduating class year, please visit this webpage: Clinical Course Offerings and Procedures.

 - The College of Medicine offers over 200 electives.
 In January of the third year, students enroll in the Elective Lottery to select their electives for the fourth year.
 This process is faciliated through the Registrar's Office and is described in detail here: Electives and Elective Lottery.
 All electives offered through the College of Medicine can be found in the Course Selection Handbook.
 If students want to create an elective experience that they do not see offered in the Course Selection Handbook, they can propose a Unique Elective.

 - "Away Electives", which involves spending several weeks at other medical schools, at the Center for Disease Control or the National Institutes of Health, or seeing patients in medically underserved parts of the United States or in other countries.
 Some students take an away elective the summer after their first year at SUNY Upstate.